umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline-v7.md

 On Umbraco startup the `UrlSegmentProviderResolver` will search for the first `IUrlSegmentProvider` and that does not return `null`.

-If no UrlSegment provider is found, he will fall back to the *default Url segment provider*.
+If no UrlSegment provider is found, it will fall back to the *default Url segment provider*.

 To create a new Url segment provider, implement the following interface: